 Clearly laying out a plan of action to address consumer concerns is another crucial part of managing a brand crisis.
 Forrester points out that Facebook made quick changes to privacy settings and certain developer API in the name of increased security.
 But the company only informed consumers that they have made these types of changes in the past, and they still haven’t stopped privacy issues.

-As we can see, both brands have recovered, but the recovery has been much quicker and steadier for Starbucks than for Facebook.
-More than a month in, Facebook is still making up ground in fits and starts.
-Starbucks, conversely, has nearly fully recovered to their (quite high) pre-crisis baseline of 70% positive consumer sentiment.
+As we can see, both brands have recovered, but the recovery has been much quicker for Starbucks than for Facebook.
+More than a month in, Facebook is still making up ground with wavering sentiment over time.
+Starbucks, conversely, has nearly fully recovered to their pre-crisis base positive consumer sentiment in less time.